 Other programs are online.
 These are great for those who prefer homeschooling.
 If your child learns better through systematic approaches, look no further.

-Systematic approaches is the approach which include the whole language approach, for example.
+Systematic approaches are the approach that includes the whole language approach, for example.
 The whole language approach is the first type of program we’ll discuss.
-The second type is the phonics-based.
+The second type is phonics-based.

 Both of these approaches teach children to read and associate context.
 But they differ in their teaching style, which is important because it impacts your child’s results.